elastic/elastic-package/docs/howto/update_major_package_spec.md

 ### field processors...: Additional property ... is not allowed

 Some ingest pipeline processors are not well supported in the current Package Spec, or there are alternative preferred ways to define them.
-Future new processors will need to be explicitly supported before they can be used in packages.
+These processors won't be allowed to prevent other issues and have more consistent user experience for some features.

 If you find this error while trying to use the `reroute` processor, please use instead the `reroute_rules.yml` file, so users can more easily customize the routing rules.

-If you find this error will trying to use a new processor, please open an issue in the Package Spec repository so we can add support for it.
+If you find this error while trying to use a new processor, please open an issue in the Package Spec repository so we can add support for it.

 ## Troubleshooting upgrades to Package Spec v2